 The following terms of reference apply:

-Please note that grant funding will be, in most cases, made to the educational or religious establishments or to suppliers.
+Please note that grant funding will be, in most cases, made to the educational or religious establishments.

 1. Redmaids High School